jfvilasPersonal/oberkorn/docs/reference.md

 # Reference
 Here you can find reference information for creating and operating an Oberkorn authorizator.
-This reference page documents all the parameters you can/must code in a YAML file in order to create an authorizator via 'kubectl apply -f'.
+This reference page documents all the parameters you can/must code in a YAML file in order to create or modify an Oberkorn authorizator via 'kubectl apply -f'.

 ## YAML
-To create an Oberkorn authorizator you must create a YAML file containing all the configuration that defines your needs to protect your web applications running in the Kubernetes cluster.
-This is a basic (minimal, with no rule restrictions) Oberkorn authorizator:
+To create an Oberkorn authorizator you must create a YAML file containing all the configuration that defines your needs to protect your web resources running inside your Kubernetes cluster. what follows is a basic (minimal, with no rule restrictions) Oberkorn authorizator:

 ```yaml
 apiVersion: jfvilas.at.outlook.com/v1